babenkoivan/scout-elasticsearch-driver/README.md

 ```

 It'll create the file `MyIndexConfigurator.php` in the `app` folder of your project.
-You can specify index name, settings and default mapping like in the following example:
+You can specify index name and settings like in the following example:

 ```php
 <?php